 Youth: A group may compete in the Youth division as long as all participants are under the age of 12

 - It is acceptable for youth division participants to have costumes made by someone else (parents, friends, etc...)

 - It is acceptable for a parent or guardian to escort the child on-stage.
 However, if the parent or guardian is an integral part of the skit, the skit must be judged in one of the adult categories.

-- Intermediate/Journeyman: A group may compete in the Intermediate division if:
+- Any competitor may enter in the Master division

 - These awards will be presented directly after the youth division skits, so the children will get to bed at a reasonable hour.

 One Sponsored Grand Prize (Major)